Monday, October 30, 2023

 From my view it seems like we are in another perpetual cycle of violence to solve problems that could have been solved more peacefully.
 The most important questions are what are the roots of the problem and what can we do now?

 I am not a Biblical scholar, but I remember something about Moses leading the Jews to the promised land.
 If I am not mistaken there were people there as they were certainly there by the time of Jesus.
 We read references to Caananites and Samaritans.
 At one point the Romans had something to do with a dispersal of Jews.
 A century or two later there was a Muslim revolution that affected what we call the Middle East, Africa and parts of Europe.
 A few centuries later the Nazis murdered over 6 million Jews and would have done more if they could have.
 A few years before that some Arabs under T.E.
-Lawrence helped defeat the Germans.
+Lawrence helped defeat the the Turks aligned with the Germans.
 Between these two wars many Jews tried to escape from Nazis and were rejected by many countries including the United States and Canada.
-One of our Canadian leaders supposedly said that "No Jews were too many."
+One of our Canadian leaders supposedly said that "No Jews were too many".

 After these events in 1948 the United Nations declared Israel an independent country.
 Arabs were given some rights and territories.
 A lot of things happened between then and now, but somehow Israel prospered and the Palestinians lagged behind.
 Poor leadership?
 Bad luck?
 Very complicated with other nations playing a role.